Summer Undergraduate Research Program (SURP) 2014

 Participants in the IMS Summer Student Program must be enrolled in medical school or pursuing an undergraduate science degree program.
 Undergraduate applicants must have an average of B+ Cumulative GPA (3.3/4.0 or 77%) or higher.
 Participants who apply for IMS funding must hold a Cumulative GPA of A- (3.7 GPA, 80% or First Class Distinction) or higher.
 Medical student applicants must be in good standing as determined by their school registrar.

-Students are required to initiate their own student/ supervisor match.
+Students are required to initiate their own student/supervisor match.
 A list of faculty recruiting students is available below.
 Students who are able to secure a supervisor but whose applications do not meet the minimum eligibility requirements will not be considered for funding.

 International Student Application Process

 The International program is a wonderful opportunity for students from around the world to gain hands-on research experience at the University of Toronto.
 The International program is available to undergraduate or medical students who are not Canadian Citizens or permanent residents and do not have a valid SIN #.
 The IMS accommodates a limited number of International students each year.
-Application information for the 2013 summer program is available below:

-1. SURP 2013 International Student Information package
+1. SURP 2014 International Student Information Package

 2. International Agreement

-3. International Student application form
+3. International Student Application Form

 Domestic Student Application Process